by Sellick Partnership | 6 January 2020

 - Maintaining relationships and reaching out to former colleagues

-- Attending external events and connecting with likeminded individuals is the perfect chance to make yourself known
+- Attending external virtual events and connecting with other legal professionals is the perfect chance to make yourself known

-- Always follow up with those you have met at meetings and events.
-You never know who you might find yourself forming friendships with.
+- Always follow up with those you have met at virtual meetings and events.
+You never know who you might find yourself forming friendships with

 5.Read – keeping your knowledge up-to-date